ministryofjustice/security-guidance/docs/working-securely-with-paper-documents-and-files.md

 -   What the consequences might be if the information was compromised or misused.

 -   Whether the information is likely to be under threat from anyone with a high intercept capability.
 If so, the information might require marking at a higher classification than `OFFICIAL`.
-If you are working with information or documentation above the `OFFICIAL` classification level, contact [MoJ Group Security](mailto:mojgroupsecurity@justice.gov.uk) for specific guidance.
+If you are working with information or documentation higher than the `OFFICIAL` classification level, contact [MoJ Group Security](mailto:mojgroupsecurity@justice.gov.uk) for specific guidance.

 If you are in any doubt, ask your line manager or contact [MoJ Group Security](mailto:mojgroupsecurity@justice.gov.uk).